 An open letter from Rory Duncan, UKRI Director of Talent and Skills, containing an update on extensions for doctoral students impacted by the COVID-19 pandemic.

 This page contains the latest information regarding the impacts of Covid-19 and is updated on a regular basis.
 We are committed to providing answers to your questions, and support to the WRDTP community wherever possible.
 If you have any questions after reading, please contact email@example.com and a member of the team will be in touch as soon as possible.

 We suggest that the UKRI webpages should be your first port of call for up to date guidance and correspondence surrounding Covid-19.
-The section ‘Students and training grants’ in particular, outlines the guidelines which have been issued to DTPs nationwide, and have informed the WRDTP’s decision-making and next steps.
+The section ‘Support for students’ in particular, outlines the guidelines which have been issued to DTPs nationwide, and have informed the WRDTP’s decision-making and next steps.

 We have added some WRDTP-specific information and some FAQs below which should help answer some of the typical queries we have received from students during this time.

 We would urge students to email the WRDTP Office with any queries or problems not covered by the guidance below.
 We are working as usual, albeit remotely, and are here to help in any way that we can.